marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/cris-options.rst

 .. option:: -mmul-bug-workaround, -mno-mul-bug-workaround

   Work around a bug in the ``muls`` and ``mulu`` instructions for CPU models where it applies.
-This option is active by default.
+This option is disabled by default.

 .. option:: -mpdebug